USS White River: Vietnam War

 Hostilities in Asia again dictated the ship's return to service, this time in South Vietnam.
 White River was moved from San Diego to the Long Beach Naval Shipyard in June 1965 where she underwent extensive modifications before her recommissioning there alongside sister ship on 2 October 1965.
 White River departed Long Beach on 30 October and headed for San Diego whence she conducted shakedown and shore bombardment drills.
 On 8 February 1966, she departed San Diego to rejoin the 7th Fleet in the Far East.
-She and her division stopped in the Hawaiian Islands for about two weeks during which they conducted additional shore bombardment drills at Kahoolawe Island before resuming their voyage west on 1 March.
+She and her division stopped in the Hawaiian Islands for about two weeks during which they conducted additional shore bombardment drills at Kahoʻolawe Island before resuming their voyage west on 1 March.
 She stopped at Midway Island on 5 March and reached Yokosuka ten days later.
 Training and port visits in Japan occupied her next eight weeks.
 On 9 May, she departed her homeport of Yokosuka for the coast of South Vietnam by way of Subic Bay, Philippines.

 White River arrived off the I Corps zone of operations on 25 May 1966 and immediately began gunfire support missions for Operation Mobile.
 Two days later, she concluded her support of Mobile and shifted to support for the Army of the Republic of Vietnam (ARVN) 2nd Division operating near Quang Ngai.
 She continued to support that unit intermittently for the next two months, interrupting this duty only to provide gunfire and rockets for three other operations: Oakland; Deckhouse III, an amphibious landing; and Franklin.
 At the conclusion of the latter operation, she headed—via Subic Bay and Hong Kong for Yokosuka where she remained until 16 September.